 pan-European actions, and extend the reach of their

-Depression and the workplace
+Depression and the Family

 Depression is one of the biggest killers of young people and is so common that we believe it affects every family in Europe in some way.
 More than 1 in 10 EU citizens suffer from depression at some point in their life and they commonly experience symptoms such as lack of attention, memory loss and difficulty planning and taking decisions.
 These cognitive symptoms can have a significant impact on quality of life and the ability to function at work, school and in social situations.
-Over the last 3 years EDA has focussed on depression and work but our campaign this year will examine the impact on the wider family too.

 Find out more about this year’s European Depression Day and depression and the family.